*DUE TO COVID-19, PLEASE DO NOT WALK IN WITHOUT A SCHEDULED APPOINTMENT*

 Medical Providers at South End Health Center

-Stephanie Bellomo, MD, was raised in the Northeast Kingdom of Vermont, in a town small enough to feel that all the residents were like extended family.
+Stephanie Bellomo, MD was raised in the Northeast Kingdom of Vermont, in a town small enough to feel that all the residents were like extended family.
 A UVM grad with a BA in Zoology and MS in Animal Sciences, she worked as a research lab technician at UVM for several years before realizing it was more fun to expand experiences beyond doing experiments with lab rats and viral cultures.
 She entered medical school followed by Family Practice residency training at UVM.
 In 1988 she joined the Burlington Community Health Plan medical office on Pine Street, and has been enjoying providing continuous medical care to patients and their families, some of whom she has followed since residency training, although the practice name has been evolving through the years.
 She loves seeing and managing the wide variety of problems that family medicine entails, and finds much satisfaction in helping those with psychiatric issues.
 She is excited to now become part of the Community Health Centers of Burlington team.
 When not working, she enjoys finding time for creativity and relaxation when painting in oils, gardening, cooking, and knitting, keeping active with her dog, as well as helping her husband care for their four horses.
-Not accepting new patients.
+Accepting new patients.

 Psychiatry Providers at South End Health Center